Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/software_requirements_specification.md

     1. GNF1: Database interactions (e.g., logging in; saving a budget) shall take no longer than 10 seconds.
     2. GNF2: All screens within the app shall be connected to one another (i.e., no screen shall be completely isolated).
     3. GNF3: The graphical user interface shall appear similarly across different platforms.
+    4. GNF4: Button labels shall be limited to 30 characters maximum.

 3. Create New Budget
     1. CBNF1: A remote database containing the user's saved budget information shall be associated with their account.